 You’ll Be Able to Splurge on Things You Really Love

-While a micro-wedding can definitely save you money, many couples take the micro route in a different direction.
+While a micro wedding can definitely save you money, many couples take the micro route in a different direction.
 They’ll take all the money they’ve saved on certain wedding details (a live band, copious amounts of flowers or a large venue, for example) and pay for expenses that truly matter to them.
-With a guest list of 15 of your nearest and dearest, a tropical destination weekend wedding, a designer wedding dress or a decadent brunch at a five-star restaurant becomes much more feasible
+With a guest list of about 15 of your nearest and dearest, a tropical destination weekend wedding, a designer wedding dress or a decadent brunch at a five-star restaurant becomes much more feasible

 It’s an Introvert’s Dream Wedding!!

 What’s the point of celebrating this personal milestone if you’re freaking out about being in the limelight the entire time with all eyes on you.
 Don’t lose sleep over picking your closest 250 pairs of eyes—it’s not worth it.
 Whether or not you consider yourself an introvert, your dream wedding might be saying “I do” in front of 10 witnesses you adore.
 Then followed by delicious cake or cupcakes and yummy champagne at your condo.

 No pressure, just love.
 And you should absolutely do it.

 A smaller wedding, fewer expectations, and fewer people will allow you to be more flexible and creative.
 You’re free to change things up—for example, you don’t have to add in the traditional wedding details if you don’t really want to.